 A quick look around and it was fairly evident what the solution for WPMayor’s hosting was: a WordPress managed-hosting solution.
 I needed someone to host my site, someone who I could rely on and who had experience working with WordPress and tweaking the hosting environment to be perfectly optimised for this CMS.
 Turns out there is a hosting company which provides just that, and everyone who works there is knowledgeable at WordPress + Hosting.
 Just perfect!

-WP Engine turns out to be the most reliable WordPress hosting solution out there, with an equally reliable support staff who are always ready to help you out with any issue you might have.
+WP Engine and Kinsta are in my opinion the most reliable WordPress hosting solutions out there, with an equally reliable support staff who are always ready to help you out with any issue you might have.

-If you have specialised requirements for your blog, or run a high-traffic blog, this is your ticket to great web hosting, look no further because WP Engine will give you all you need.
+If you have specialised requirements for your blog, or run a high-traffic blog, look no further because both WP Engine and Kinsta will give you all you need.

 The cheapest plan at WP Engine, which caters for 1 site and up to 25,000 visits/month, is available at $35/month with a CDN included.
 This is especially great if your target audience is a global one.